Home » Videos » Types of Pain Caused by Endometriosis

 • The pain is unbearable: Sometimes, over-the-counter pain medicines like ibuprofen (Advil) or aspirin (Ecotrin) are ineffective.

-• The pain is constant: It often occurs quite that you can predict it and understand how it feels.
+• The pain is constant: it often occurs so that you can predict it and understand how it feels.

 How is endometriosis treated?